What are the Types of PPD?

-Postpartum Obsessive Compulsive Disorder (OCD) is another type of postpartum depression.
-It is an anxiety mood disorder and affects roughly 3% to 5% of postpartum women.
+Postpartum Obsessive-Compulsive Disorder (OCD) is an anxiety mood disorder and affects roughly 3% to 5% of postpartum women.

 Symptoms of postpartum OCD include intrusive and persistent thoughts.
 These thoughts usually involve harming—or even killing—the baby.
 These thoughts are rarely acted upon because mothers with postpartum OCD are aware of and horrified by the thoughts.

 Other behavioral characteristics of postpartum OCD include compulsive habits, such as repetitive cleaning and changing of the baby.
 Because mothers are embarrassed and ashamed by these thoughts and behaviors, postpartum OCD often goes unreported and, therefore, undiagnosed and untreated.